Translations

 Four minutes later, not much farther up the west trail, I took the fourth photograph.
 Leaning forward, I could walk under this fourth fallen tree.

-Once I reached the first of the six upper switchbacks, I didn't see any trees down across the trail, until I arrived at the fourth upper switchback.
+Once I reached the first of the six upper switchbacks, I didn't see any trees down across the trail, until I arrived at the second upper switchback.
 Just below that switchback, I took the fifth photograph at 12:47 PM.

 Two trees were down and blocking the trail.
 Another tree was down off the trail.
 The smaller tree was easy to step over.
 The once majestic tree had stood proudly and marked the switchback.
 I will miss that tree.
 Three minutes later, now above the huge fallen tree, I took the sixth photograph.